India Needs to Talk About Mental Health

 India is standing on the threshold of a mental health epidemic with more number of people affected by mental health issues in India than the entire population of Japan.
 According to 2015-16 National Mental Health Survey (NMHS) survey, every sixth person in India needs mental health help.
 To compound the problem, India has just about 5,000 psychiatrists and less than 2,000 clinical psychologists.
 And this is just the tip of the iceberg.

-Commenting on the key reasons that may be resulting in increased mental health issues, Dr. Neelesh Tiwari adds, “The common man in India struggles with balancing family responsibilities and work pressure.
-Owing to decreasing time to socialize and de-stress – the built up pressure is not finding a vent.
-Many couples are unhappy in their relationships but never visit a counselor for help.
-With rising trend of nuclear families, children are growing up with both parents working, sometimes in different cities.
-Family counseling is an unheard of concept in India.
+Commenting on the key reasons that may be resulting in increased mental health issues, Dr Neelesh Tiwari adds, “The common man in India struggles with balancing family responsibilities and work pressure.
+Owing to decreasing time to socialize and de-stress – the built-up pressure is not finding a vent.
+Many couples are unhappy in their relationships but never visit a counsellor for help.
+With the rising trend of nuclear families, children are growing up with both parents working, sometimes in different cities.
+Family counselling is unheard of concept in India.
 While social media keeps people connected, it builds additional pressure to project only the best.
-Tolerance level of people is reducing which is evident with rising cases of road rage.
-Despite this alarming scenario in India, mental health continues to be a taboo topic with immense stigma attached to it.
+The tolerance level of people is reducing which is evident with rising cases of road rage.
+Despite this alarming scenario in India, mental health continues to be a taboo topic with the immense stigma attached to it.
 While, people brag about their medical conditions like heart disease, surgeries, ICU stays etc, they treat mental health problem like a guilty secret to be pushed under the carpet.
 People do not know the difference between a mental health issue and madness.
 Also, our films and comedy shows have stereotyped mental health as something that is either dangerous or something to be ridiculed.
 The need is to talk about mental health – not just in conference halls, but in living rooms as well.”

 Today, India needs to open up and talk about mental health problems.
 We need to teach our young that having a mental health issue is normal and not taboo.
 We need people to identify mental health issue symptoms in their young ones, peers or elderly and act on it.
 India needs to advance in the way it approaches and accepts mental health issues as part of everyday life.